Senate Confirms Neil Gorsuch To Supreme Court

 It wasn't a gamble at all, it was both reasonable and politically smart.
 Even many people who hated Trump's guts voted for him because they couldn't stand the idea of Hillary Clinton appointing more supreme court justices.
 I think that's what finally pushed Trump over the finish line.

 And given the kind of people Obama had appointed before (Sotomayor, Kagan), Congress was not going to give him another chance.
-If SCOTUS had tilted any further to the left, Congress would like have taken drastic action, like si
+If SCOTUS had tilted any further to the left, Congress would like have taken drastic action, like simply creating three more seats, to be filled by conservatives.
+Obama and his appointees simply do not represent the American people.

 Re:God Dammit (Score:5, Informative)